ChilliCream/graphql-platform/website/src/docs/hotchocolate/v12/api-reference/apollo-federation.md

 }
 ```

-> **Note**: The `_entities` query is an internal detail that is necessary for the supergraph to properly resolve data.
-API consumers **should not** use an `_entities` query directly, nor should they use a subgraph directly.
-We're highlighting how to use the `_entities` so that you have the knowledge to validate your API at runtime or using tools like [`Microsoft.AspNetCore.Mvc.Testing`](https://learn.microsoft.com/en-us/aspnet/core/test/integration-tests?view=aspnetcore-7.0).
+> **Note**: The `_entities` field is an internal implementation detail of Apollo Federation that is necessary for the supergraph to properly resolve entities.
+API consumers **should not** use the `_entities` field directly, nor should they issue requests to a subgraph directly.
+We're highlighting how to use the `_entities` field so that you can validate and test your subgraph at runtime or using tools like [`Microsoft.AspNetCore.Mvc.Testing`](https://learn.microsoft.com/aspnet/core/test/integration-tests).

 # Extending an entity type
 Now that we have an entity defined in one of our subgraphs, let's go ahead and create a second subgraph that extends our `Product` type with more fields and data.
 Remember, all of this work should be performed in a _**separate API project**_.